 Darmanin expressed gratitude to Morocco for the arrest, highlighting it as a clear example of the strong judicial collaboration between the two countries, especially in tackling organized crime.

-French authorities, according to the Le Monde report, are actively searching for another Moroccan man in his 40s believed to be involved in the abductions.
-It was noted in the report that the duo had used online platforms to recruit individuals for executing the kidnappings.
+According to a Le Monde report, French authorities are actively searching for another Moroccan man in his 40s who they believe participated in the abductions.
+The report also states that the duo used online platforms to recruit individuals to carry out the kidnappings.